stcarrez/resource-embedder/docs/Are_Using.md

 --no-type-declaration
 Do not declare any type in the package specification.
-It is assumed that the types used by the generated code is declared elsewere and is visible during the compilation.
+It is assumed that the types used by the generated code is declared somewhere else and is visible during the compilation.